 3. Scared Away

 It is fair to say that mice usually come out at night.
-However, a mouse might venture out during the day because it has sensed a predator nearby and has beat a hasty retreat.
+However, a mouse might venture out during the day because it has sensed a predator nearby and has beaten a hasty retreat.

 If you have a cat, or you have noticed a few more birds of prey in the sky than normal, it may be driving the mouse to find somewhere else to hide.